-Beyond its explanatory power, ECST generates a wealth of concrete, near-term experimental predictions: a fourth charged lepton at ~ 17 GeV, a measurable scalar fifth force in low-density vacua, muonic hydrogen Lamb-shift corrections resolving the proton-radius puzzle, and $O(10^{-6})$ deviations in gravitational-wave ring-down spectra.
-Each probe operates in distinct regimes-from collider searches to torsion-balance experiments and next-generation interferometers-offering multiple avenues for falsification or confirmation.
+Beyond its explanatory power, ECST generates a wealth of concrete, near-term experimental predictions: aa measurable scalar fifth force in low-density vacua, muonic hydrogen Lamb-shift corrections resolving the proton-radius puzzle, and $O(10^{-6})$ deviations in gravitational-wave ring-down spectra.
+Each probe operates in distinct regimes-from collider searches to torsion-balance experiments and next-generation interferometers- offering multiple avenues for falsification or confirmation.
 Crucially, no ad hoc couplings or new sectors are introduced: the same scalar dynamics underpin phenomena across seventeen orders of magnitude in length and mass.

 Looking forward, rigorous tests of structure formation, detailed numerical relativity simulations, and extensions to neutrino and quark sectors will further assess ECST's viability.
 If validated, ECST would mark a paradigm shift: a single geometric field knitting together inertia, gravitation, and cosmic history, and dispensing with the patchwork of dark sectors and arbitrary mass parameters that dominate current theory.
-Whether by discovering the predicted 17 GeV lepton or detecting its subtle gravitational imprint, the coming years will determine if spatial contraction truly underlies the fundamental workings of our Universe.
+The coming years will determine if spatial contraction truly underlies the fundamental workings of our Universe.